Although the process of buying a property in Portugal is well-regulated, there are a number of things you need to be aware of when making your plans.

 Even if you are not planning to live in Portugal, you will need a Portuguese tax code and a correspondence address in Portugal - although this can just be a solicitor or estate agent's office.
 You can get a tax code from the local tax office in the area where you are buying and you will automatically be given one if you open a Portuguese bank account - which may be necessary for a Portuguese mortgage.

-Be aware of the differences between urban and rural (Rustica) properties.
+Be aware of the differences between urban and rural properties.
 Additional documentation (known as Caderneta Rustica) is required for rural properties, providing a more detailed description of the exact scope of the property (some areas of Portugal are still very rural).

-Glossary of Key X Terms
+Glossary of Key Portugese Property Terms

 Caderneta Perdial - Property Tax Document